Nationals vs. Mariners Player Props Betting Odds

-Julio Rodriguez and Lane Thomas are two of the players with prop bets available when the Seattle Mariners and the Washington Nationals meet at T-Mobile Park on Tuesday (first pitch at 9:40 PM ET).
+Player prop betting options for Julio Rodriguez, Lane Thomas and others are available in the Seattle Mariners-Washington Nationals matchup at T-Mobile Park on Wednesday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!